St. Paul Academy and Summit School: History

-President, Alice Freeman.
-In 1916, a group of mothers organized and purchased the school and Summit School was founded.

-The Barnard School soon evolved into St. Paul Academy for boys.
-St. Paul Academy was officially founded in 1900 in a building at 155 Western Avenue in St. Paul, but the school soon grew out of this space, and undertook in 1916 to create the building at 1712 Randolph Avenue that still houses the Upper School today.

-The Summit School for girls opened in this same time frame, offering a liberal arts education for the girls of St. Paul in 1917 at 655 Holly Avenue in St. Paul.
-In 1923 the Summit School moved to a larger brick building at 1150 Goodrich Avenue, now the home of the Lower School.

-For more than six decades, Summit School and St. Paul Academy operated as sibling schools.
-As schools and American society as a whole moved towards coeducation in the 1960s, the two schools followed suit.
-In 1969, the Summit School and St. Paul Academy merged, combining curricula, faculty, and students in a process that was later referred to as "the Big Bang" of the school’s history.
-The intense work before, during, and just after the merger gave rise to a new chapter that fully embraced the future of schooling while drawing from both schools’ traditions.
+The school has two predecessor schools, The Barnard School, set up in or before 1887, and The Freeman School, set up at around the same time.
+The Barnard School became St. Paul Academy for boys in 1900.
+The Freeman School became Summit School in 1916.
+These schools merged in 1969.

 Academics

 In the Upper School (grades 9–12), SPA has a college-preparatory liberal arts curriculum.
 SPA teaches an independent curriculum that does not follow either the AP or IB curriculum models, though individual students may opt to take AP tests.
 Courses have been taught using Harkness tables, distinctive elliptical wooden tables that seat 12–15 students, since 2005.

 Athletics

 SPA competes in the Independent Metro Athletic Conference (IMAC), which is part of the Minnesota State High School League.The school mascot is a Spartan, and the school's main rivals are Breck School, Blake School, and Minnehaha Academy.
 SPA offers 15 varsity sports and 34 teams.
 The school also recognizes club sports, including Ultimate Frisbee, Trap Shooting, and Sailing.